aresta/topotresc/README.md

 - Download the DEM (digital elevation model) files of the map area.

 This is needed to create the contour lines and hillshading.
 For the Picos area (or any other in Spain) you can download them here: http://centrodedescargas.cnig.es/CentroDescargas/index.jsp (MDT05 is ok, 5x5m).
 Put them in the folder mnt/dem/es/
-For example, for the Picos area the files area:
+For example, for the Picos area the files are:
 ```
 PNOA_MDT05_ETRS89_HU30_0031_LID.asc
 PNOA_MDT05_ETRS89_HU30_0032_LID.asc